BaristaLabs/BaristaCore/src/BaristaLabs.BaristaCore.Extensions/README.md

 ﻿BaristaLabs.BaristaCore.Extensions
 --------

-Provides additional functionality to the base BaristaCore
+Provides commonly used modules, module loaders, and more to BaristaCore

 ##### Module Loaders